This document is an excerpt from the EUR-Lex website

 Any price increase should be notified at least 20 days before the start of the package.

-Where the organiser makes significant changes to the contract, or increases the price by more than 8 %, the traveller can, before the start of the package, either accept the change, accept a substitute package (of equal or higher value), or has the right to terminate the contract with any payment refunded within 14 days.
+Where the organiser makes significant changes to the contract or increases the price by more than 8%, the traveller has the right to, before the start of the package, accept the change, accept a substitute package (of equal or higher value) or terminate the contract with any payment refunded within 14 days.

-The traveller can terminate the contract at any time before the start of the package (paying an appropriate fee).
+The traveller can terminate the contract at any time before the start of the package by paying an appropriate fee.

-The traveller can also terminate (without paying a fee) in the event of unavoidable and extraordinary circumstances occurring at the place of destination or its immediate vicinity and significantly affecting the performance of the package, or which significantly affects the transport of passengers to the destination.
+The traveller can also terminate (without paying a fee) in the event of unavoidable and extraordinary circumstances occurring at the place of destination or its immediate vicinity and significantly affecting the performance of the package or the transport of passengers to the destination.
 There will be a full refund but no additional compensation.

 Performance

-The package organiser is responsible for the performance of the travel services in the contract, even if they are carried out by other providers.
-There are rules for non-compliance, termination and compensation:
+The package organiser is responsible for the performance of the travel services in the contract, even if they are carried out by other businesses.
+There are rules for non-compliance, termination and compensation.

-EU countries should ensure that messages, requests or complaints can be made directly to the retailer, and that the retailer forwards these to the organiser who must assist without undue delay.
+European Union (EU) Member States should ensure that messages, requests or complaints can be made directly to the retailer and that the retailer forwards these to the organiser, who must assist without undue delay.

 There is increased protection for travellers in case of the organiser’s insolvency.
-A network of central contact points in EU countries will be set up to improve international cooperation.
+A network of central contact points in the Member States has been set up to improve international cooperation.

-In general, EU countries must not introduce regulations providing a level of traveller protection which diverges from this directive.
-The new measures should be applied by 1 July 2018.
+In general, Member States must not introduce regulations providing a level of traveller protection which diverges from this directive.

 FROM WHEN DOES THE DIRECTIVE APPLY?

-EU countries have to incorporate it into national law by 1 January 2018.
-It becomes applicable from 1 July 2018.
+It had to become law in the Member States by 1 January 2018.
+It has applied from 1 July 2018.

 The directive was incorporated into the European Economic Area Agreement on 22 September 2017.